Mean-field limits for large-scale random-access networks: Introduction

 Real-life scenarios however involve {\it unsaturated} networks.
 Packets arrive at the various nodes according to exogenous processes, and buffers may drain from time to time as packets are transmitted.
 In particular, in IoT applications, sources are likely to generate packets only sporadically, with fairly tight delay constraints, and often have empty buffers.
 Since empty nodes temporarily refrain from the medium competition, the activity process is strictly intertwined with the buffer content process.
 In this situation, the product-form solution no longer holds \cite{CBL14,VBLP10} and an exact stationary analysis does not seem tractable.
-Furthermore, not even stability conditions for the queueing dynamics in the nodes' buffers are known, let alone results for the stationary distribution of the buffer content process.

 The analysis of unsaturated CSMA networks simplifies if certain symmetry conditions amongst the various nodes hold.
 An important instance is when there is a substantial number of nodes with similar traffic and placement in the network, so that the operation of one is equivalent to that of many others.
 More generally, nodes can be divided into classes with the symmetry conditions now applying to nodes of the same class.
-The asymptotic regime where the number of such nodes in each class grows to infinity, is often referred to as a {\it mean-field regime}.
-Mean-field theory originated in physics, where it is still largely used in the study of models involving a large number of interacting particles.
-The aggregated effect of all the other particles on any tagged particle is approximated by a single averaged effect (the mean-field), thus reducing a many-body problem to a tractable one-body problem.
-Mean-field analysis has since been exploited in various scientific areas, from epidemic models to queueing systems and from biology to game theory.
-In the context of random-access networks a mean-field regime, not only provides analytical tractability, but is also highly relevant in the context of the envisioned massive numbers of IoT devices.
+The asymptotic regime where the number of such nodes in each class grows to infinity, is commonly referred to as a {\it mean-field regime}.
+Mean-field theory originated in physics, where it is still widely used in analyzing models involving a large number of interacting particles.
+The aggregated effect of all the other nodes on any tagged node is approximated by a single averaged effect (the mean-field), thus reducing a many-body problem to a more tractable one-body problem.
+In the context of random-access networks, a mean-field regime not only provides analytical tractability, but is also highly relevant in the context of the envisioned massive numbers of IoT devices.